AndreaLK3/Multi-sense-LM/README.md

 - Folder: **GetKBInputData** <br/>
     Given a vocabulary, find the corresponding WordNet synsets, store the glosses (definitions, examples), synonyms and antonyms
 - Folder: **Graph** <br/>
-    Given a vocabulary and WordNet data, create a dictionary graph with word, sense and gloss nodes.
+    Create a dictionary graph with word, sense and gloss nodes.
 - Folder: **NN** <br/>
-    Given a sense-labeled corpus and a dictionary graph, create and train the specified multi-sense language model
+    Create and train the specified multi-sense language model
 - Folder: **TextCorpuses** <br/>
     Contains the SemCor sense-labeled corpus, and its splits.
 - Folder: **MyTests** <br/>